awesome-schedule/plannable/README.md

 ## Mirror

-To facilitate access in China, we provide a mirror: https://cn.plannable.org/.
-It is synchronized with https://plannable.org/ once per hour.
+<s> To facilitate access in China, we provide a mirror: https://cn.plannable.org/.
+It is synchronized with https://plannable.org/ once per hour.</s>

+> Note: due to technical issues, the synchronization must be performed manually, so the mirror might not be up-to-date.
+I suggest to use the main website https://plannable.org/.

+### Supported browsers

+Since Plannable uses some of the cutting-edge features of CSS and Javascript, it requires relatively recent versions of the mainstream browsers.
+Specifically, Edge >= 16, Firefox >= 52, Chrome >= 57, Safari >= 11, Opera >= 44 are supported.
+IE is not supported.
+Plannable might also work on browsers not mentioned above, as long as the newer features such as ES6, WebAssembly and CSS Grid are supported.

 ## Desktop App